MikeyPPPPPPPP/Fuzzy/README.md

         --403 forbidon
         --if it is not an endpoint
 ```

+## Contribute

+If you want to contribute download the repo and work localy.
+A good place to start is core.spammer.py as its the backbone of the project.
+Since readability is a big part please include well documented comments and doc string.

 ## Found a Bug

 Please add the command, config file, and a sample of your wordlist or something similare so I can help solve the problem.